oneblockmore/docs-1/quickstart.md

    oasis config profile.default.private_key "<private key>"
    ```

-You can now deploy to Devnet 2.0, using `oasis deploy`.
+You can now deploy your service to Devnet 2.0, using `oasis deploy`.
 When you run that command, with any luck, you'll see something like the following:

 ```